Chapter III Aid for Necessary Expenditures for Labor Incidents

 Article 18

-Applications filed by labors for aid for necessary expenditures for labor incidents shall be submitted along with the following documents:
+Applications filed by workers for aid for necessary expenditures for labor incidents shall be submitted along with the following documents:

 2. The labor-management dispute statement and related proof.